Playful-Systems/scriptful/README.md

   })
 })
 ```
-Now with a simple `yarn trouble build:prod` we kick the whole process off.
+Now with a simple `yarn scriptful build:prod` we kick the whole process off.

 ## Functions